 SIRI and weight loss

 We examined the survival outcomes of patients based on weight loss prior to diagnosis.
 The median OS for patients who experienced a weight loss > 5% in the three months before diagnosis was notably shorter than for those who did not, 6 months compared to 19 months, respectively, P = 0.003 (Figure 2).
 In addition, we evaluated the association between SIRI levels and weight loss, finding that patients with a weight loss of > 5% exhibited higher SIRI levels; this difference was statistically significant, P < 0.000 (Table 4).
-No significant correlation was found between low albumin levels and SIRI (χ² = 1.534; P = 0.21, Table 5).
+No significant correlation was found between low albumin levels and SIRI (χ² = 1.534; P = 0.21; Table 5).
 However, within the low SIRI subgroup (< 2.3 × 10³/L), patients with low albumin levels (< 3.5 g/dL) tended to have worse OS (9 months) compared to those with higher albumin levels (16 months, P = 0.869).
 In patients with high SIRI values, albumin levels did not significantly affect survival outcomes.
 In the exploratory analysis of survival outcomes based on weight loss and SIRI values (Figure 3), the most striking difference was among patients with low SIRI levels (< 2.3 × 103/L): those without weight loss of > 5% had a median OS of 20 months compared to 11 months for those who did have a weight loss of > 5%.

 DISCUSSION